jnozzi/cocoadev.com/markdown/NSString.md

 I'm going to give your code a try though and see what I can make it do!
 I'll try a little more hacking around with the pointers.

 Another thing people here might be interested in with Objective-C++ is defining     ostream& operator << (ostream&, id).
-I've found it useful for outputting text in console apps because I'm not aware of any Cocoa text output functions other than General/NSLog (with that awful timestamp).
+I've found it useful for outputting text in console apps because I'm not aware of any Cocoa text output functions other than NSLog (with that awful timestamp).
 I might post code for it later when I can be bothered, but for now I'll leave it as an exercise for the reader. :) -Eris

 ----

 What about defining a conversion operator that wraps an id in a simple structure (which it then returns on the stack)?
 Then the other operator functions could be defined to work on an id and an id wrapper.
-Would that work? -General/JonathanGrynspan
+Would that work? -JonathanGrynspan

 ----

 How would you define the conversion operator?
 You can't use     id::operator idWrapper () {} because     id is not a C++ type.
-So you can create a conversion operator to turn idWrapper into id, but not the other way around. --General/RobRix
+So you can create a conversion operator to turn idWrapper into id, but not the other way around. --RobRix

 ----

 id is just a typedef for a C structure.
 It's not a magic Objective-C-specific type.
-Can't one define a conversion operator for a structure type? -General/JonathanGrynspan
+Can't one define a conversion operator for a structure type? -JonathanGrynspan

 ----
 Yes, but id is not a typedef for a C structure, it's a typedef for a *pointer to* a C structure, which changes things completely.

 ----

-Touche. -General/JonathanGrynspan
+Touche. -JonathanGrynspan

 ----